UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How can I create additional OpenStack Projects?

-Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to create their own additional OpenStack Projects.
+Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to directly create their own additional OpenStack Projects.
 Additional projects are allowed, however these need to be created by UKCloud via a Service Request from within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ### How can I create additional OpenStack Users?

-Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to create their own additional OpenStack users.
+Unfortunately, we are currently unable to offer customers of UKCloud for OpenStack the ability to directly create their own additional OpenStack users.
 Additional users are allowed, however these need to be created by UKCloud via a Service Request from within the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ## Onboarding